 - Teaching and Learning Center Grants

 A professional membership association for educators and academic professionals committed to the recovery and development of contemplation in the academy.
 A valuable resource for the growing contemplative education movement, the ACMHE connects hundreds of members.
 Learn more.

-The use of contemplative and introspective practices in any context in higher education requires a deep, personal knowledge of the practices.
-Our retreats are designed to cultivate capacities central to teaching and learning–focused attention, kindness and compassion, and contemplative inquiry–balancing silence and discussion of contemplative pedagogy.
+Deep, personal knowledge of contemplative and introspective practices is a prerequisite for their use in any higher education context.
+Our retreats are designed to cultivate capacities central to teaching and learning, such as focused attention, kindness and compassion, and contemplative inquiry.
 Learn more.

 The Summer Session prepares higher education professionals to return to their institutions with a deeper understanding of the integration of contemplative practices in academic settings.
-Participants, representing a full range of disciplinary, inter-disciplinary, and administrative perspectives, devote an intensive week to investigation, reflection, writing, and discussion.
+Participants, representing a full range of disciplinary, inter-disciplinary, and administrative perspectives, devote a week to intensive investigation, reflection, writing, and discussion.
 Learn more.